 Dec 21, 2012

 Well, it seems like the ancient Mayans didn't get it right -- or maybe we didn't get what they were trying to tell us.
 In either case, we're still here (or at least I am, you can speak for yourself).
-So now it's my turn to make a prediction: I predict that within the next year someone will dig up some old mythology or discover a "code" in some venerable manuscript and announce that he (or she, let's be gender neutral here) that establishes a new apocalypse date.
+So now it's my turn to make a prediction: I predict that within the next year someone will dig up some old mythology or discover a "code" in some venerable manuscript and announce that he (or she, let's be gender neutral here) has discovered a voice from the past that establishes a new apocalypse date.
 And I further predict that the very same group of foolish people will pay attention to this new prediction as have done so to this one.
 I've seen this movie.

 Well, that's a relief